 the "long awaited release of original theatrical incarnations of the classic Star Wars trilogy.”

 “over the years a truly countless number of fans have told us they would love to see and own the original version that they remember experiencing in the theatres.”

 14: “You guys should accept the Special Editions are canon - the unaltered theatrical versions are not - and move on!”

 This is not about ‘canon’ or ‘definitive’ versions… it is about having a choice, about the preservation of landmark movies, and being able to once again view and experience these much-loved Star Wars films.

-The unaltered theatrical version could easily be released as part of the ‘Vintage Collection’ up on Disney+ - and it would have no bearing on the Special Editions being the ‘official’ or ‘default’ version, or being George’s ‘vision’.
+The unaltered theatrical version could easily be released as part of the ‘Vintage Collection’ up on the Disney+ streaming service - and it would have no bearing on the Special Editions being the ‘official’ or ‘default’ version, or being George’s ‘vision’.

 Even a physical media official release of the unaltered Original Trilogy could easily and clearly be labelled as ‘non-canon’, ‘Legends’ or ‘Essential Legends’ etc - like countless other official Star Wars content over time is now re-labelled, re-released, and re-sold.